aditya-jaishankar/aditya-jaishankar.github.io/_pages/projects.md

   </ul>
 {% endfor %} -->

-This page contains a listing of some of the projects I have implements on my self study journey.
+This page contains a listing of some of the projects I have implemented on my self study journey.
 All of these projects were implemented by me from scratch.

 **Please click through the project links below to access full jupyter notebooks exported as `markdown` files.**